dazza-codes/marc2linkeddata/README.md

 focused on authority records (as of 2015).

 It has config options that can be enabled to increase the amount of data retrieved.
+All config options are set by environment variables.
+The .env_example file documents the options available and how to use a .env file; the `marc2LD_config` utility will copy the .env_example file provided into the current path.

-Without any HTTP options enabled, using only data in the MARC record, it can translate 100,000 authority records in about 5-6 min on a current laptop system.
+Without any HTTP retrieval of RDF metadata, using only data in a MARC record, it can translate 100,000 authority records in about 5-6 min on a current laptop system.
+The config options allow specification of MARC fields that may already contain resource links.
+With HTTP/RDF retrieval options enabled, it can take a lot longer (days) and the RDF providers may not be happy about a barrage of requests.

-File IO is the most expensive operation in this mode, so it helps to have a solid state drive or something with high IO performance.
+File IO is the most expensive operation in the MARC-only mode (it helps to have a solid state drive with high IO performance).
+In the RDF-HTTP retrieval mode, it may help to enable threading for concurrent retrieval of RDF resources.
+However, it's still relatively slow (exploring options for caching and local downloads of RDF data).
+Note that it runs a lot slower on jruby-9.0.0.0-pre1 than MRI 2.2.0, whether threads are enabled or not.
+It raises exceptions on jruby-1.7.9, related to ruby language support (such as Array#delete_if).

 The current output is to the file system, but it should be easy to incorporate and configure alternatives by using the RDF.rb facilities for connecting to a